 More of Our Fun and Healthy St. Patrick’s Day Recipes …

-- Assorted green vegetables, cut into bite-sized pieces (broccoli, zucchini, cucumber, sugar snap peas, snow peas, green peppers)
+- assorted green vegetables, cut into bite-sized pieces (such as broccoli, zucchini, cucumber, sugar snap peas, snow peas, green peppers)

 - Thread assorted green veggies onto wooden skewers, leaving enough room at the top to finish each with a shamrock-shaped pepper.

 - To make the shamrock peppers for the top of each skewer, you have two options, as shown in the photos in our post: (1) Cut your green peppers into large planks and use a sharp (preferably metal) shamrock-shaped cookie cutter to cut shamrocks out of the green peppers.
 The cutter we used was about 1 3/4".
 (2) Or, use small green peppers, and cut them with a sharp knife horizontally into "rings."
 The shape of the pepper rings should look a bit like a shamrock.
 If you'd like, as you thread these on your skewers, you can add thin slices of green pepper underneath them as "stems."

 - Thread one shamrock pepper onto the top of each vegetable skewer to finish.

 - Serve with optional hummus or reduced-fat vegetable dip.
 (For a perfectly green dip, we recommend our Edamame Hummus or our 5-Minute Avocado Ranch Dip with Greek Yogurt.)

 Make-ahead tips: You can pre-wash and cut your veggies a few hours or up to a day or two in advance, storing them in separate containers in the refrigerator.
 You can also completely assemble your veggie kabobs a few hours in advance, laying them on a platter and wrapping or covering them and then refrigerating until serving.